 Building a Solid Jazz Chord Foundation for `Ukulele

-Commonly called jazz chords, these more sophisticated, contemporary chord voicings find their way into a wide variety of music
+These more sophisticated, contemporary chord voicings find their way into a wide variety of music.

 All 14 sample page(s) are viewable on-line.